-It takes imagination, problem-solving and a great deal of creativity to be a successful engineer.
+Successful engineers aren't just problem solvers: they have creativity and imagination.
 There's never been a better time for future engineers to develop these skills — and have a blast doing it — with Sylvan's Engineering courses in South Carolina.
-Kids love to figure out how toys, gadgets and other devices work, so we tailor our sessions to explore real-world challenges in architecture and mechanics.
-Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
-After all, kids engage in learning a lot more when it happens to be fun and enjoyable too!
+Kids love to figure out how toys, gadgets and other devices work, so our sessions are built around real-life mechanical and architectural challenges.
+Your child will work with a buddy to build and redesign different structures every week, getting to grips with crucial concepts in STEM (science, technology, engineering and math) along the way.
+After all, it's so much easier to engage in learning if it happens to be great fun as well!

 Let's Get Hands-On